Today’s post is all about the economical and developmental benefits of raising free-range kids. Wait, where are those two rug rats?

 Ms. Skenazy’s tales of mothers getting unhinged when they hear about their kids enjoying an ice cream or movie without parental supervision (my word!) made me recall my childhood.
 I was about as free-range as all get-out.
 Growing up in rust-belt Michigan in the 70s and 80s, freedom was the norm for kids.

-Besides all the logical reasons for letting your kids be kids again, there are some financial reasons to back up Free-Range Kids.
+Besides all the logical reasons for letting your kids be kids again, there are some financial reasons to back up the whole notion of free-range kids.
 I just put the money aspect lower on my list.
 The key thing is to allow your kids the freedom to explore free from 24×7 supervision, while crammed full with “activities.”

 Consider those activities.
 Do you drive Junior to those guitar lessons?
 And are those guitar lessons even necessary?
 That second question is worth asking if Junior isn’t the slightest bit interested in learning an instrument.
 Gershwin was 12 before he even saw a piano, the author notes.

-The greatest cost is this: If you’re not letting your children flex their independence early and often, you’ll wind up raising teacups.
+The greatest cost is this: If you’re not letting your children flex their independence early and often, you’ll raise teacups.
 The author describes the lamentation of college professors who are observing an ever-growing trend of fragile psyches arriving on campus.
 They got the golden SAT score, but they probably couldn’t get from one end of Manhattan island to the other without a nervous breakdown.

 Did Home Alone simply just scare the sh*t out of every sane parent in America???
 Curse you, John Hughes!